 Then, we go up along the cantonal road paying attention to the cars and we quickly reach the small village of Euseigne with its church and old wooden chalets.
 We then follow a paved road and a dirt road in strong descent to the bed of the Borgne river after crossing a small bridge over the Dixence river.

-The hot water springs of Combioula
+Hot water springs of Combioula

 We cross the seoncd bridge over the Borgne river to reach the hot water springs of Combioula.
 These are very small hot water springs at a temperature of about 28 degrees.
 A small basin is formed next to the Borgne by rocks to enjoy the hot water.
 A cave, normally prohibited at the entrance, also allows you to enjoy hot water to a depth of about 50 cm.